Rich Denton

 View

-I was amongst the first developers creating apps for webOS back when it was still operated by Palm.
-The most popular of my apps, Pulse, became the first metronome available on the platform.
-A simple tool for musicians, Pulse allows users to specify a tempo and even add optional accents.
+I was among the first developers creating apps for webOS back when it was still operated by Palm.
+The most popular of my apps, Pulse, was the first metronome available on the platform.
+A simple tool for musicians, Pulse allowed users to specify a tempo and even add optional accents.